autonlab/tad/README.md

 Temporal Anomaly Detector (TAD)
 ===============================

-Version 1.0
+Version 1.1
 Kyle Miller - mille856@cmu.edu
 Anthony Wertz - awertz@cmu.edu
 Carnegie Mellon University - Auton Lab

-**NOTE** This readme is valid for v1.0 of the software, not necessarily for the current repository revision!
+**NOTE** This readme is valid for the version of the software specified at the top of this readme, not necessarily for the current repository revision!

 Description
 -----------